The McKnight Foundation, a family foundation based in Minnesota, advances a more just, creative, and abundant future

 -Full-length play script

 A full-length play generally runs at least 45 minutes.
 If you are hoping to submit a script that is shorter than 45 minutes in length, please contact Julia at firstname.lastname@example.org to discuss.
 All script submissions must be written only by the applicant—no co-written submissions will be accepted.
-Scripts for musicals may submitted by the book writer only.
+Scripts for musicals may be submitted by the book writer only.
 If you have previously received a McKnight Artist and Culture Bearer Fellowship in any discipline, this script must have been completed after that fellowship year.

 Please list two individuals who are familiar with your work as a playwright and who we may contact during the evaluation process.